 Last but not least, do you have any questions for me?

 Thank you for the question, Kitty.
 It started as an idea to support women in business back in January 2021, and now I’m interviewing my 10th woman in business.
 Due to the pandemic, I noticed businesses were closing down, so I decided to use my blog to support.
 I enjoy blogging because it is much easier for me to communicate through writing.
-It is very exciting how the interviews have gone, and it has done more than its purpose.
+It is inspiring how the interviews have gone, and it has done more than its purpose.

 I want to say a huge Thank you to Kitty for participating in the interview.